SantanderMetGroup/climate4R/README.md

 * Compatibility with some external packages has been achieved by wrapping packages, thus enhancing `climate4R` with new functionalities (e.g. ETCCDI extreme climate indices via the [`climdex`](https://github.com/pacificclimate/climdex.pcic) package).

 * Semantic provenance (metadata) information for `climate4R` products can be generated using [METACLIP](http://www.metaclip.org) via the [`metaclipR`](https://github.com/metaclip/metaclipR) package.

+*  `climate4R` is the main "engine" of [CAVAanalytics](https://risk-team.github.io/CAVAanalytics/), an R package that applies `climate4R` functionalities with a `tidyverse` twist, leveraging easy access to CORDEX-CORE models, processing, and visualization capabilities.

 * [Conda](https://github.com/SantanderMetGroup/climate4R/tree/master/conda) and [docker](https://github.com/SantanderMetGroup/climate4R/tree/master/docker) `climate4R` installations available.
 The [docker](https://www.docker.com/why-docker) file also includes the [jupyter](https://jupyter.readthedocs.io/en/latest) framework.
 This is the base layer for the **climate4R Hub** (a cloud-based computing facility to run `climate4R` notebooks at [IFCA/CSIC Cloud Services](https://ifca.unican.es/en-us/research/advanced-computing-and-e-science)).